Yashground/video-processing-app/README.md

 ## Usage
 1. Enter a YouTube URL (supports youtube.com/watch?v= and youtu.be/ formats)
 2. Wait for audio processing and transcription
-3. View transcribed text and generated summary
+3. View transcribed text in an easy-to-read format
-4. Use the translation panel for multi-language support
+4. Generate and view AI-powered summary
 5. Access video history in the sidebar

 ## API Documentation